Quasi-finite modules over affine and extended affine Lie algebras: Introduction

 where $\mathfrak{g} \otimes \mathbb{C}[t,t^{-1}] \oplus \mathbb{C}K$ is a central extension (in fact, the universal central extension) of $\mathfrak{g} \otimes \mathbb{C}[t,t^{-1}]$ and $d$ is the degree derivation $t(d/dt)$ acting on $\mathbb{C}[t,t^{-1}]$, which just tracks the $\mathbb{Z}$-grading of $\widehat{L}(\mathfrak{g})$.

 Extended affine Lie algebras (EALAs) are a rich class of Lie algebras which initially appeared in the context of elliptic singularities \cite{S} and in the framework of Lie algebras related to quantum field gauge theory \cite{KT}.
 These are natural higher-dimensional generalizations of the finite-dimensional simple Lie algebras and affine Kac--Moody algebras.
 For instance, replacing $A_1 = \mathbb{C}[t,t^{-1}]$ by $A_{n+1} = \mathbb{C}[t_0^{\pm 1}, \ldots, t_n^{\pm 1}]$ and then choosing appropriate central extensions and derivations gives rise to concrete examples of EALAs.
-But there are many other interesting examples of EALAs which can be formed by considering a more general family of Lie algebras known as the \textit{Lie torus}, instead of $\mathfrak{g} \otimes A_{n+1}$ (see \S \ref{SS2.1}).
+However, there are also other examples of EALAs which can be formed by considering a more general family of Lie algebras known as the \textit{Lie torus}, instead of $\mathfrak{g} \otimes A_{n+1}$ (see \S \ref{SS2.1}).
 In fact, it was shown by Neher \cite{Ne} that every EALA can be constructed from a Lie torus by taking a central extension and then adding a suitable space of derivations.

 Each EALA has an invariant non-negative integer attached to it, called its \textit{nullity}.
 The EALAs of nullity $0$ are simply the finite-dimensional simple Lie algebras, whereas the nullity $1$ EALAs are precisely the affine Kac--Moody algebras.
+It is also worth mentioning that the EALAs of nullity $2$ have natural connections with double affine Hecke algebras (DAHAs) via double affine Weyl groups.
 Similar to the nullity $0$ and nullity $1$ cases, one can associate a root system to any EALA, which can be partitioned into the sets of isotropic and non-isotropic roots (see \S \ref{SS3.1}).
 The subalgebra generated by the non-isotropic root vectors forms an ideal and is known as the \textit{core of an EALA}, which is always a Lie torus.